Proto:The Legend of Zelda: The Wind Waker

 There is an Octorok present in the first floor of Tower of the Gods which is not present in the final game.

-There at two pots next to the boss door in the room before Gohdan instead of four.
+There are two pots next to the boss door in the room before Gohdan instead of four.

 All Poes in the Savage Labyrinth are blue, whereas in the final game they have several different colors.